How long does it take for gap insurance to pay?

 A gap insurance claim can take several weeks to process, though it ultimately depends on the circumstances of the accident or theft that led you to file a claim.
 Your vehicle insurance company must first determine the actual cash value of your vehicle.
 Your gap insurance provider will then verify your loan or lease details before your gap coverage pays out.

 How do you file a gap insurance claim?

-Depending on the gap insurance provider, you may be able to file your claim in person, over the phone, or online.
-If your vehicle is stolen or totaled, and your comprehensive or collision claim is approved, then your gap insurer will pay your lienholder what is owed under your gap insurance policy.
+Depending on the provider, you may be able to file your gap insurance claim in person, over the phone, or online.
+If your vehicle is stolen or totaled, and your comprehensive car insurance or auto collision coverage claim is approved, then your gap insurer will pay your lienholder what is owed under your gap insurance policy.

 If you have questions or are unsure of what to do, contact your car insurance company or gap insurance provider, and they can help.
-After you file your car insurance claim, you can typically track its status until it's resolved.
+After you file your car insurance claim, you can typically track the gap insurance claims process until it's resolved.